bennettstone/magic-min/README.md

 Regular expressions and str_replace operators were removed 15-Jun-2013 for javascript minification due to inconsistencies, and have been replaced with:

 1. [JsMin](https://github.com/rgrove/jsmin-php) as the default
-    * If the jsmin.php file is not found in the same directory as class.magic-min.php, it will be retrieved from github and created in the same directory
+    * If the jsmin.php file is not found in the same directory as class.magic-min.php, it will be retrieved from github and created in the same directory automatically
     * JsMin is the default minification package used for javascript
 2. [Google Closure](https://developers.google.com/closure/compiler/)
     * To use google closure, add 'closure' => true to the class initation

 ##Basic Usage
 First, include and initiate the class.
-The class has been updated to use an array with up to 4 key -> value pairs, all accept boolean values or can be omitted entirely:
+The class has been updated to use an array with up to 7 key -> value pairs, all accept boolean values or can be omitted entirely:

 1. Base64 encoded images (**local or remote**) can automatically replace file references during generation.
 This applies only to CSS files.
     * 'encode' => true/false (default is false)